Musab712/SimplixSolution/README.md

 # Simple Solution - Agency Website

-A modern, responsive agency website built with React and TypeScript, featuring a contact form integrated with n8n workflows for automated lead management.
+A modern, responsive agency website built with React and TypeScript, featuring a secure contact form for lead capture.

 ## 🚀 Features

 - **Modern UI/UX**: Beautiful, responsive design with smooth animations
 - **Contact Form**: Integrated contact form with validation and sanitization
-- **n8n Integration**: Automated workflow triggers for lead management
 - **Security**: Rate limiting, input validation, and XSS protection
 - **Performance**: Optimized with Vite for fast development and builds
 - **Accessibility**: WCAG compliant with keyboard navigation support